Necho II: Phoenician expedition

-At some point between 610 and before 594 BC, Necho reputedly commissioned an expedition of Phoenicians, who it is said in three years sailed from the Red Sea around Africa back to the mouth of the Nile; and would thereby be the first completion of the Cape Route.
-Herodotus' account was handed down to him by oral tradition, but is seen as potentially credible because he stated with disbelief that the Phoenicians "as they sailed on a westerly course round the southern end of Libya (Africa), they had the sun on their right"—to northward of them (The Histories 4.42).
+At some point between 610 and before 594 BC, Necho reputedly commissioned an expedition of Phoenicians, who it is said in three years sailed from the Red Sea around Africa back to the mouth of the Nile, stopping every Autumn to sow seeds and wait for the harvest.
+This would thereby be the first completion of the Cape Route.
+Herodotus' account was handed down to him by oral tradition, but is seen as potentially credible since he states, with disbelief, that the Phoenicians had seen the sun on their right-hand side as they made their journey round.
+If the Phoenicians had, in fact, circumnavigated Africa clockwise, they would have seen the sun on their right while they were South of the Equator.
+This doesn't necessarily prove that they completed the journey, but it does suggest that Phoenician sailors had sailed South of the Equator before and were aware of the phenomenon.

 Pliny reported that Hanno had circumnavigated Africa, which may have been a conflation with Necho's voyage, while Strabo, Polybius, and Ptolemy doubted the description; at the time it was not generally known that Africa was surrounded by an ocean (with the southern part of Africa being thought connected to Asia).
 F. C. H. Wendel, writing in 1890, concurred with Herodotus as did James Baikie.
 Egyptologist A. B. Lloyd disputed in 1977 that an Egyptian Pharaoh would authorize such an expedition, except for the reasons of Asiatic conquest and trade in the ancient maritime routes.
+John Haywood has questioned whether the Phoenicians could have provisioned themselves how Herodotus describes, and also how they managed to get past the currents and winds on the West coast of Africa.